MTPConnect Team

 He has led the delivery of the first vocational Bachelor of Biotechnology program delivered in TAFE and the delivery of biotechnology qualifications into China.
 Jarrod has a background in the biosciences with a BSc in Biochemistry and Molecular Biology from the University of Melbourne, and postgraduate qualifications in training and education and competitive manufacturing.

-Dana Bell - Innovation and Translation Intermediary, Adelaide Intermediary Program
+Dana Bell - Partnerships Director SA, Adelaide Intermediary Program

 Dana has more than 20 years’ experience in the pharmaceutical industry across sales, partnerships and strategy.
 Her experience in multi-national companies is complemented by Board membership, business innovation and wellbeing roles in community organisations.
 She has led strategic partnerships that delivered results for a variety of stakeholders across the health sector in South Australia (SA) and beyond.